Home > About Our School > Departments > English

 The drama programme is offered to Secondary 1 students as part of the lower secondary Literature curriculum.
-It serves as an alternative platform for the expression of personal response through drama.
+It serves as an alternative platform for the expression of personal response through drama instead of the traditional pen-and-paper mode of assessment.
 In particular, the programme aims to achieve the following objectives:

 o To provide an authentic context for students to engage in deep learning through critical reading and analyses of the themes and characters in the Literature text

 o To provide opportunities for collaborative learning in the form of play-building so as to develop teamwork in students and improve their communication skills